 - eat the exact same Thanksgiving meal for your entire life, or be required to try new foods every year at Thanksgiving?

 If you’re looking to use Thanksgiving would you rather questions as a brain break for your students, this little slide presentation is your best friend!
-Just click the button below to get both the PDF version and the Google Slides.
+Just click the button below to purchase the digital files.

 This PDF will work perfectly if you just want to open a youth group meeting with a few questions, or with older kids who don’t need the visual cues available on a Google slide.
-This is your low-tech option!
+This is your low-tech option and you can access it from a mobile device, too!
 It’s just a simple list of 50 Thanksgiving would you rather questions.